The NSW Premier’s History Awards

 Past winners have included KS Inglis, Patricia Jalland, Inga Clendinnen, Bruce Scates and Raelene Frances, Trevor Graham, Christopher Clark, Nadia Wheatley and Grace Karskens.

-The winners of the 2013 NSW Premier's HistoryAwards were announced at a presentation held in the historic Mitchell Library Reading Room at the State Library of NSW on the evening of Thursday 12 September 2013.
+The winners of the 2013 NSW Premier's HistoryAwards were announced at the State Library of NSW on the evening of Thursday 12 September 2013.

 2012 nsw premier's history awards

 The winners of the 2012 NSW Premier's History Awards were announced on 30 November 2012 at the State Library, with $75,000 in prize money offered across 5 different categories.